aimhubio/aim/docs/source/using/search.md

 Think of it as a python if statement over everything you have tracked.
 Hence, nearly any python compatible expression is available with [some restrictions](#security-restrictions) in place.

-The data is saved as diff types of entities (e.g. `run`, `metric`).
+The data is saved as different types of entities (e.g. `run`, `metric`).
 The search queries are written against these entities.
 When iterating over entities the python expression is evaluated in a Boolean context.
 When the value is _"truthy"_, then the current entity is yielded.
 Otherwise the entity is skipped over.

 .. note::